Penetrating neck trauma

 • Subcutanous or mediastinal air seen on CXR/CT.

-Patients with a normal physical exam and no “soft signs” should have a CXR and AP/lateral neck xrays.
+Patients with a normal physical exam and no “soft signs” should have a CXR and AP/lateral neck xrays .
 Based on the literature, they can probably be safely observed without further imaging,5,6 but this will depend on the admitting team’s experience and preference.
+In reality, most of these patients will have cross-sectional imaging prior to being cleared for discharge.

 References